 Answer: Yes, the additional benefits include the following, which are not charged against your 36 month entitlement:

-Answer: Yes, there is a limitation on Educational Assistance for Training Pursued at Half-time or Less and for Active Duty Members.
-If you attend training at 1/2 time or less you are not eligible for the monthly housing stipend.
+Answer: Yes, if you are enrolled at 1/2 time or less (or on active duty) you are not eligible for the monthly housing stipend.
 You are eligible for an appropriately reduced stipend for books.
-The amount of educational assistance payable is the applicable percentage mentioned in an earlier question at a rate the lesser of:
+The amount of tuition payable is the applicable percentage mentioned in an earlier question at a rate the lesser of:

 Answer: Yes, active duty members are not eligible for the monthly housing stipend.
 The amount of educational assistance payable is the lesser of the:

-Answer: Yes, individuals eligible for a kicker (College Fund, Reserve Kicker) will remain eligible for such kicker under the Post 9/11 GI Bill.
+Answer: Yes, individuals are eligible for a kicker (College Fund, Reserve Kicker) under the Post 9/11 GI Bill.
 If eligible, you will be paid the kicker each month as an increase to your housing stipend, even on active duty.
-Although as an active duty service member, or a veterans training at 1/2 time or less, or you are pursuing distance learning, you will receive your monthly kicker payment at the beginning of the term.
+Although as an active duty service member, or a veteran training at 1/2 time or less, or you are pursuing distance learning, you will receive your monthly kicker payment at the beginning of the term.

 Answer: No, you will not receive an increased amount for additional contributions ($600 buy-up) paid under chapters 30 or 1607 and you will not be refunded this amount under the Post 9/11 GI Bill.

-Note: Individuals eligible under MGIB (Chapter 30) who elect to receive benefits under the Post 9/11 GI Bill are only entitled to the number of months they had remaining under MGIB (Chapter 30) (including any revoked months of transferred entitlement) up to a maximum of 36 months.
+Note: Individuals eligible under MGIB - Active Duty who elect to receive benefits under the Post 9/11 GI Bill are only entitled to the number of months they had remaining under MGIB (including any revoked months of transferred entitlement) up to a maximum of 36 months.

 Answer: Yes, effective as of June 30, 2008, the 14-year period of eligibility for members of the Selected Reserve has been rescinded.
-If you are a member of the Selected Reserve with remaining entitlement under MGIB-SR (chapter 1606), you will remain eligible until the date you separate from the Selected Reserve.
+If you are a member of the Selected Reserve with remaining entitlement under MGIB-SR, you will remain eligible until the date you separate from the Selected Reserve.

 If you had remaining MGIB-SR entitlement and reached a delimiting date, you may receive benefits for training pursued on or after June 30, 2008.
 However you may not receive benefits for training pursued between their original delimiting date and June 30, 2008 - in other words no retroactive payments will be made.